-Generous donor support is what keeps your nonprofit’s lights on, allowing you to work toward your mission more efficiently.
+Generous donor support keeps your nonprofit’s lights on, allowing you to work toward your mission more efficiently.
 That’s why it’s critical to have a clear donor management plan.
-How you engage donors, personalize your interactions with them, and show appreciation for them all impacts whether they continue supporting your cause.
+How you engage donors, personalize your interactions with them and show appreciation for them all impacts whether they continue supporting your cause.

 In this guide, we’ll look at how you can create a well-rounded donor management approach to support your long-term fundraising strategy and goals.
 We’ll cover:

 - What is donor management?

 - Why is donor management important for nonprofits?

 - 7 tips to improve your donor management strategy

 Donor management is a multi-faceted process, requiring input from different teams within your nonprofit’s staff.
 But when all the pieces come together, your nonprofit will benefit from loyal support, increasing your donor retention rate.

 What is donor management?